 What are the most common methods used by doxers?

 Doxers use a wide range of techniques to collect and disclose information about their victims.
-One of the primary methods is so-called “scraping” – the automatic collection of information from publicly available online sources.
-Scraping tools allow quick searching and aggregation of data from various social media platforms, forums or websites.
+One of the basic methods is the so-called. “scraping” - automatic collection of information from publicly available Internet sources.
+Scraping tools allow you to quickly search and aggregate data from various social media platforms, forums or websites.

 Another popular technique is “social engineering” - psychological manipulation aimed at inducing the victim or those around him to disclose confidential information.
 Doxers often impersonate trusted individuals or institutions using phishing or vishing techniques.

-Advanced methods include the use of various types of hacking tools, including zero-day exploits or malware, to gain unauthorized access to systems containing private information.
-The use of deep fake techniques to create false material that compromises the victim is also becoming more common.
+Advanced methods include using various types of hacking tools, including zero-day exploits or malware, to gain unauthorized access to systems containing private information.
+The use of deep fake techniques to create false material that compromises the victim is also increasingly observed.

 How can doxing affect a company and its employees?

 The effects of doxing on an organization can be extremely serious and multidimensional.
-First and foremost are financial losses – both direct (e.g., costs of securing systems after an attack) and indirect (loss of customers, decline in share value).
-In addition, the company may suffer significant image losses, especially if the attack reveals sensitive information about customers or business partners.
+Financial losses should be mentioned first - both direct (e.g., the cost of securing systems after an attack) and indirect (loss of customers, decline in share value).
+In addition, the company may suffer significant image damage, especially if the attack reveals sensitive information about customers or business partners.

-From an employee perspective, the consequences of doxing can be even more severe.
-Disclosure of private information can lead to personal problems, professional problems and even threats to physical safety.
-The stress and uncertainty associated with an attack can significantly affect productivity and team morale.
+From the perspective of employees, the effects of doxing can be even more severe.
+Disclosure of private information can lead to personal problems, professional problems and even threats to physical security.
+The stress and uncertainty associated with an attack can significantly affect team productivity and morale.

-The long-term consequences of doxing can include loss of trust of business partners, difficulties in recruiting new employees or problems with business insurance.
-In extreme cases, an attack can lead to the need to completely reorganize a company or even close it down.
+The long-term consequences of doxing can include loss of trust from business partners, difficulty recruiting new employees or problems with business insurance.
+In extreme cases, an attack can lead to the need for a complete reorganization of the company or even its closure.

 What are the legal consequences of doxing in Poland?

-In the Polish legal system, doxing can be classified as a crime under several different articles of the Criminal Code.
-The primary provision is Article 190a of the CC, dealing with stalking and identity theft, which provides for a penalty of up to 8 years’ imprisonment.
-In addition, depending on the nature of the information disclosed, the perpetrator may be liable for violations of data protection laws (RODO).
+In the Polish legal system, doxing can be qualified as a crime under several different articles of the Criminal Code.
+The basic provision is Art.
+190a KK, concerning stalking and identity theft, which carries a penalty of up to 8 years in prison.
+In addition, depending on the nature of the information disclosed, the perpetrator may be liable for violations of data protection regulations (RODO).

-Companies that have been victims of doxing have the right to assert their rights through civil means, demanding compensation for the material and immaterial losses suffered.
+Companies that have been victims of doxing have the right to pursue civil action, demanding compensation for tangible and intangible losses.
 Of particular relevance here are the provisions on infringement of personal rights and unfair competition.
-In civil cases, the victim can claim not only compensation for the material losses suffered, but also compensation for the harm suffered and the violation of personal property.
+In the case of civil cases, the injured party can claim not only compensation for the material losses suffered, but also compensation for the harm suffered and the violation of personal rights.

 It is worth noting that Polish law also provides for liability for unauthorized use of personal data for marketing or commercial purposes, which may apply in cases of doxing motivated by business considerations.
-In addition, under the provisions of the RODO, organizations are required to report personal data leakage incidents to the relevant supervisory authority within 72 hours of detecting a breach.
+In addition, under the provisions of the RODO, organizations are required to report personal data leakage incidents to the relevant supervisory authority within 72 hours of discovering the breach.

-In the context of legal liability, it is also important to document all actions taken to secure data from attack and the steps taken after a breach is discovered.
-This can be crucial in both criminal proceedings and potential civil disputes.
+In terms of legal liability, it is also important to document all actions taken to secure data from attack and the steps taken after a breach is detected.
+This can be crucial both in criminal proceedings and in potential civil disputes.

 How do you protect your company and employees from doxing attacks?

-Effective protection against doxing requires a comprehensive approach, combining technical solutions with appropriate organizational procedures.
-The basis is the implementation of a data minimization policy – collecting and storing only the information that is necessary for the operation of the organization.
+Effective protection against doxing requires a comprehensive approach that combines technical solutions with appropriate organizational procedures.
+The basis is the implementation of a data minimization policy - collecting and storing only the information that is necessary for the operation of the organization.

 Regular employee training on information security and cyber threat awareness is also crucial.
-Employees should be familiar with safe use of social media and know what information they can and should not share publicly.
+Employees should know the rules for safe use of social media and what information they can and should not share publicly.

 Regular security audits and penetration tests are also an important part of protection, allowing potential vulnerabilities to be detected before they are exploited by attackers.